brentonk/kenkel-cv/cv.md

 # Invited Presentations

+* 2016\.
+Conference on Formal Models of International Relations, University of Southern California.

+* 2015\.
+Conference on Empirical Implications of Bargaining Theory, Princeton University.

 * 2014\.
 Workshop on Empirical Implications of the Bargaining Model of War, Peace Science Society annual meeting.